-Config Server Firewall (CSF) is an open source firewall that can be used in most Linux based operating system to protect servers against unauthenticated users.
-CSF continuously monitor server’s log file and notify SSH, SMTP, HTTP, IMAP, POP3 and FTP login authentication failures and many protocols.
-Thhis firewall allows you to manually block and unblock specific IP addresses temporary or permanently.
+Config Server Firewall (CSF) is an open-source firewall that can be used in most Linux-based operating systems to protect servers against unauthenticated users.
+CSF continuously monitors the server’s log file and notifies SSH, SMTP, HTTP, IMAP, POP3, and FTP login authentication failures and many protocols.
+This firewall allows you to manually block and unblock specific IP addresses temporarily or permanently.

 Configure Firewall CSF on Debian 10